-If someone asked you what you thought was more important: the amount you invest each month, or the rate of return on your investments – what would you say?
+If someone asked you which was more important: the amount you invest each month, or the rate of return on your investments – what would you say?

 In my experience, most people tend to say their returns.

 And that’s understandable given how much time investors devote to eking out a few extra basis points of return each year.
-There are hundreds of thousands of books devoted to how to maximise the returns on your investments.
-The number of blog posts and research articles devoted to investment returns probably runs into the millions.
-And its hard to turn on a financial news station or read the financial section of a newspaper and read anything other than subjects related to your investment returns.
+There are hundreds of thousands of books on how to maximise the returns on your investments.
+The number of blog posts and research articles dedicated to investment returns probably runs into the millions.
+And it’s hard to turn on a financial news station or read the financial section of a newspaper and read anything other than subjects related to your investment returns.

 But you rarely hear about the other side of the coin.

 Your savings rate is the percentage of your income saved and invested, and it plays a surprisingly large part in helping you on your investment journey.